fcalzolai/benford/README.md

 Since this is a simple experiment, the code may be bugged, and the results may contain errors.

 ## TL:DR
-There are 4 countries that adhere to Benford's law (out of 337 economic zones):
+There are 4 countries (out of 337 economic zones) that adhere to Benford's law:
  * Turks and Caicos Islands
  * Liechtenstein
  * Solomon Islands